2010 Tonight Show conflict: Final week

 All I ask of you is one thing ...
 I ask this particularly of the young people who watch.
 Please don't be cynical.
 I hate cynicism.
 For the record, it's my least favorite quality and it doesn't lead anywhere.
 Nobody in life gets exactly what they thought they were going to get.
 But if you work really hard and you're kind, amazing things will happen.
 I'm telling you, amazing things will happen.

 Following the taping, the studio set was used one final time for a party thrown by staff.
-O'Brien's monologue spot from the floor was framed and signed by his staff as a gift.
+O'Brien's monologue spot from the floor was framed and signed by his staff as a gift, which touched O'Brien.
 10.3 million people watched the final episode of The Tonight Show with Conan O'Brien, a notably high number for live late-night viewing and on a Friday night.
 The final episode scored a 7.0 household rating and a 4.4 rating in the 18–49 demo.
 Not only did O'Brien's final show beat all late night competition, it outscored all prime time shows in the 18–49 demo from that night and the night before.
 The network confirmed that Leno would officially resume as host of The Tonight Show on March 1, and reruns from O'Brien's time as host aired until NBC began airing the Winter Olympics on February 15.

 Leno's first Tonight Show back pulled in 6.6 million viewers, and his margin over Letterman again held for much of the rest of his run until his second Tonight Show departure in 2014.
 While his numbers were down from his original incarnation of The Tonight Show, "It's as if a collective erase button was pushed", said Robert Thompson, professor of television at Syracuse University, "with the usual suspects back in their usual locations—except Conan is gone."